 As described in our mission, the CCTASI team is committed to providing national expertise on the assessment, training, development and dissemination of resources related to the developmental effects of childhood trauma.
 Our Center’s projects span across developmental stages, from early childhood through young adulthood, extend into different service systems, including child welfare, juvenile justice, and early education, and focus on supporting frontline, non-clinical providers.
 By targeting frontline professionals, we are able to support these individuals and systems by providing valuable trauma-informed training, tools, and practices to the professionals who work with youth every day.

-Our work would not exist without collaboration with state and national level partners, who include academic researchers, clinical psychologists, resource developers, and youth and families.
-In collaboration with these partners, we identify needs and gaps related to trauma-focused practices and then develop and implement educational and practice-focused solutions.
+Our work would not exist without collaboration with state and national level partners, including academic researchers, clinicians and other direct service providers, resource developers, and youth and families.
+In collaboration with these partners, we identify needs and gaps related to trauma-focused practices and then develop and implement training materials and resources, and practice-focused solutions.

 Looking for individual therapy services, direct care, or other help for your child?
 Get help HERE.

 Experiences of trauma are often compounded by systems of oppression such as racism, sexism, heterosexism and the like.
 Identifying and addressing the influence and intersectionality of these individual and systemic experiences is critical for supporting the needs of youth who have experienced trauma.
 CCTASIs strives to incorporate a culturally responsive and equity-focused lens to all of our products, resources, and trainings we develop and deliver.
 See our Resource on Cultural and Trauma here and please stay tuned for the upcoming release of our new film highlighting the intersection of race, culture and trauma.